gearglow/ReptiliaWithATwist/The List.md

-Janet, it turned out, was a hyper-evolved sentient interface to the sum total of all knowledge in the universe, and an absolute sweetheart too.
+Janet, it turned out, was a hyper-evolved sentient interface to the sum total of all knowledge in the universe -- and an absolute sweetheart too.
 Between the three of them, a plan was soon formed.

 "Just sign here, here, and here," Janet said, handing Harry a contract.
 "This should keep the Judge happy.
 It says that, while you won't remember your last life, you can keep your training from here in the Good Place in your subconscious, and a plan of action in your occlumency mindscape.
 Basically, you'll get mind magic training first, and everything after that gets tucked away in the mindscape you'll build as part of that.
 You'll still have any instincts and muscle memory that result from any training you do here, and the actual knowledge will come to you if you focus on it.
 But you won't really remember your time here, or anything like that.
 Just your training, and not as lived experience.
 It might feel weird at first when you go back."